 Financial conflict of interest (fCOI) reporting is required if you apply for external funding through MIT, and certain federal funding agencies require disclosure of travel support.
 Sponsored travel expenses must be reported by investigators funded by agencies under the U.S. Public Health Service (PHS), including NIH, FDA, CDC and AHRQ.

 Federal progress report requirements may require disclosure of international travel related to your project whether reimbursed or not.
 Review the applicable funding opportunity instructions and agency-specific guidance to determine if your travel expenses or international travel itself must be reported.
+Some agencies now require reporting of personal international travel, even for projects funded as fundamental research.

 If you have specific questions regarding federal funding agency disclosures, please contact Research Compliance to discuss your individual situation.